kamranmuazzam/aca-demia/pages/Stillbirth.md

-definition:: A stillbirth is the birht of a newborn after 28th completred week (weighing 1000 g or more) when the baby does not breathe or show any sign of life after delivery. #obspc
+- #definition A stillbirth is the birht of a newborn after 28th completred week (weighing 1000 g or more) when the baby does not breathe or show any sign of life after delivery. #obspc
 - # Causes #obspc
 	- Birth asphyxia and trauma
 	  logseq.order-list-type:: number